econia-labs/econia-x/src/move/research/fee/README.md

 #### Example

-Consider a swap sell with $f_p = 0.5$ percent fees assessed in the quote asset, where the maker yields $V = 40,000$ quote subunits after filling against the base input from the swapper.
+Consider a swap sell with $f_p = 0.5$% fees assessed in the quote asset, where the maker yields $V = 40,000$ quote subunits after filling against the base input from the swapper.
 The integer fee rate $f_i$:

 $$
 \begin{aligned}